-Overall, therefore, as the slides I've referred to above seem to me to reflect the training the Supplier's sales representatives would have got before selling Fractional Club membership and, in turn, how they would have probably framed the sale of the Fractional Club to prospective members, they indicate that the Supplier's sales representative was likely to have led Mr and Mrs A to believe that membership of the Fractional Club was an investment that may lead to a financial gain (i.e., a profit) in the future.
-And with that being the case, I don't find Mr and Mrs A either implausible or hard to believe when they say that the Supplier led them to believe they would probably make a profit.
+Overall, therefore, as the slides I've referred to above seem to me to reflect the training the Supplier's sales representatives would have got before selling Fractional Club membership and, in turn, how they would have probably framed the sale of the Fractional Club to prospective members, they indicate that the Supplier's sales representative was likely to have led Mr and Mrs A to believe that membership of the Fractional Club was an investment that may lead to a financial gain (i.e. a profit) in the future.
+And with that being the case, I don't find them either implausible or hard to believe when they say they were told by the Supplier that their purchase was an investment in property which, when sold in 2033, would realise a profit.